Mr. Scorsese

 Mr. Scorsese is a five-part documentary series directed by Rebecca Miller about American filmmaker Martin Scorsese.
-It features interviews with Robert De Niro, Mick Jagger, Steven Spielberg and other friends, family, and creative collaborators.
+It features interviews with Robert De Niro, Mick Jagger, Steven Spielberg, and other friends, family and creative collaborators.

-The series had its world premiere at the 2025 New York Film Festival, followed by its global digital release on Apple TV+ on October 17, 2025.
-It received positive reviews from critics.
+The series had its world premiere at the 2025 New York Film Festival, followed by its global digital release on Apple TV on October 17, 2025.
+It received critical acclaim.

 Production

 Mr. Scorsese was in production for several years prior to its official announcement on May 21, 2025.
-The series was originally intended to be a feature-length documentary but expanded to five parts.
-Explaining the change, director Rebecca Miller stated that the change came about because Scorsese's "work and life are so vast and so compelling."
+The series was originally intended to be a feature-length documentary, but expanded to five parts.
+Explaining the change, director Rebecca Miller stated that the change came about because Scorsese's "work and life are so vast and so compelling".
 Miller described the film series as "one of the defining experiences" of her career.
 The series covers Scorsese's life from his time as a student at New York University to present day.
 Miller was given "unrestricted access" to Scorsese's personal archives for the project.